Dunhuang dance

 Dunhuang Dance is a form of Chinese dance which combines traditional culture and modern art.
 Dunhuang dance draws inspiration from the body movements in the Dunhuang grotto frescoes (such as in the Mogao caves), and the musical instruments and music scores found in Dunhuang, Gansu province, West China.
 The dance shows the combination of ethnic dance styles from Central and Western China.
-The dances itself is also influenced by Buddhist images and Buddhism.
+The dance, itself, is also influenced by Buddhist images and Buddhism.

 Sources of inspiration

 The Mogao grottoes in Dunhuang houses several form of fine arts such as dance and music.
 It is filled with many dance images which inspired modern dance artists in China.
-Images of flying apsaras (Feitian) from the grottoes are also source of inspiration.
+Images of flying apsaras (Feitian) from the grottoes are also a source of inspiration.

 List of Dunhuang dances

 Thousand Hand Guan Yin

 It is a contemporary creation produced by the Chinese choreographer Zhang Jigang.
 It was performed by the China Disabled Performing Art Troupe in which the group dancers are hearing-impaired.